 Step 7: In order to deploy MTA-STS and enable TLS-RPT for your domain, all you need to do is simply navigate to the right-side of this screen and publish the 3 CNAME records that have already been automatically generated for you, in your domain’s DNS.

-Note: The 1st CNAME record for MTA-STS is a DNS record to configure MTA-STS for your domain.
-The 2nd CNAME record points to the server that is hosting your MTA-STS policy file.
-Finally the 3rd CNAME record is a DNS record to enable SMTP TLS reporting for your domain.
+Note: The 1st CNAME record points to the server that is hosting your MTA-STS policy file.
+The 2nd CNAME record for MTA-STS is a DNS record to configure MTA-STS for your domain.
+Finally, the 3rd CNAME record is a DNS record to enable SMTP TLS reporting for your domain.

 Step 8: After publishing the 3 CNAME records in your DNS, you can go ahead and validate your records to confirm that they have been implemented correctly by clicking on Validate MTA-STS Record.